JioTV-Go/jiotv_go/README.md

 - To enable EPG, set the environment variable `JIOTV_EPG=true` before running the binary.
 This will generate an EPG file at `/epg.xml.gz` which can be used in IPTV players.
 M3U playlist will contain the link to this EPG file automatically.
 You can also access the EPG file at `http://localhost:5001/epg.xml.gz`.

-- If enabled, the EPG file is scheduled to be updated at 12:00 AM IST everyday.
+- If enabled, the EPG file is scheduled to be updated at random time during midnight.

 ### **Proxy 🌐**